Chapter 17.80

 4. Modify the notice of violation, which may include an extension of the compliance date.

-C. The mayor shall issue a decision within 10 days of the date of the completion of the review and shall cause the same to be mailed by regular first class mail to the person(s) named on the notice of violation, mailed to the complainant, if possible, and filed with the King County department of records and elections.
+D. The hearing examiner shall issue a decision within 10 days of the date of the completion of the review and shall cause the same to be mailed electronically (email or otherwise) and by regular first class mail to the person(s) named on the notice of violation and to the complainant, if possible, and filed with the King County department of records, if applicable.

 17.80.016 Civil penalty.

-A. In addition to any other sanction or remedial procedure which may be available, any person violating or failing to comply with any of the provisions of CHMC Title 17 shall be subject to a cumulative penalty in the amount of $250.00 per day for each violation from the date set for compliance until compliance with the order is achieved.
+A. In addition to any other sanction or remedial procedure which may be available, any person violating or failing to comply with any of the provisions of this title shall be subject to a cumulative penalty in the amount of not more than $250.00 per day for each violation from the date set for compliance until compliance with the order is achieved.

 B. The penalty imposed by this section shall be collected by civil action brought in the name of the city.
-The public works director shall notify the city attorney in writing of the name of any person subject to the penalty, and the city attorney shall, with the assistance of the public works director, take appropriate action to collect the penalty.
+The code enforcement officer shall notify the city attorney in writing of the name of any person subject to the penalty, and the city attorney shall, with the assistance of the code enforcement officer, take appropriate action to collect the penalty.
 The city shall be entitled to recover its attorneys’ fees and costs if litigation is necessary to collect the civil penalty.

 C. The violator may show as full or partial mitigation of liability: